 Developers can then use the Cloud Foundry Command Line Interface (cf CLI) to create service instances of the volume service and bind them to their apps.
 For more information, see the Using an External File System (Volume Services) topic.

 Note: You must have an NFS server running to enable NFS volume services.
-If you want to use NFS and do not currently have a server available, you can deploy the test NFS server bundled with the NFS Volume release or enable NFS volume services with the NFS Broker Errand for Pivotal Elastic Runtime.
-You can enable this errand during ERT tile configuration.
+If you want to use NFS and do not currently have a server available, you can deploy the test NFS server bundled with the NFS Volume release or enable NFS volume services with the NFS Broker Errand for Pivotal Application Service.
+You can enable this errand during PAS configuration.